The Risks of Recalling Some But Not All Employees in Ontarioachkarlaw-admin

-With more federal and Ontario businesses re-opening to the public, employers are recalling employees back to work.
+With more federal and Ontario businesses re-opening to the public, employers are recalling employees back to work, in many cases recalling some but not all employees.
 While it is quicker and perhaps easier for employers to recall all laid off employees at once, employers can also stagger the recall and bring back certain employees before others to make the transition smoother.

 There are, however, additional risks and considerations employers should be aware of in the event they decide to only recall some employees ahead of others, whatever the reasoning.